Dry ice will sublimate into Carbon Dioxide (CO2) gas and needs to be stored and transported correctly.

 Polystyrene Dry Ice Boxes (Foam Boxes)

-Foam boxes are available for purchase for small quantities of dry ice up to 20kg.
+Foam eskys are available for purchase for small quantities of dry ice up to 25kg.

 If dry ice is transported inside a car or van, make sure the vehicle is well ventilated at all times.